Skip to content8.3M ENTRIES PAID ·Calculate yours →

 How Long Until You Get Paid

 CBP's stated processing time is 60 to 90 days after a CAPE Declaration is accepted.
-'Accepted' means it passed both validation rounds — declaration-level and entry-level — which itself can take 2-4 weeks after submission during the initial launch surge.
+"Accepted" means it passed both validation rounds — declaration-level and entry-level — which itself can take 2–4 weeks after submission, and launch-week congestion is pushing some filers to the longer end of that window before they've even started the official processing clock.
 Realistic expectation for an importer filing a clean declaration in late April 2026: funds arrive via ACH somewhere between mid-July and mid-August.
-Rejected declarations reset the clock — if CBP bounces your file for a single bad entry, you pull that entry, resubmit the declaration, and the 60-90 day window restarts from the new acceptance date.
-Because of the surge and the administration's hinted resistance, Treasury Secretary Bessent has publicly warned the process 'could be a mess' and may extend longer than CBP's stated timelines.
-Plan cash flow assuming Q3 or Q4 2026, not 'by June.'
+Rejected declarations reset the clock — if CBP bounces your file for a single bad entry, you pull that entry, resubmit the declaration, and the 60–90 day window restarts from the new acceptance date.
+The one consolation: statutory interest keeps accruing through the delay at 7% (individual) or 6% (corporate) compounded daily, so time in queue isn't money lost — but it's not cash in hand either.
+Treasury Secretary Bessent has publicly warned the process "could be a mess" and may extend longer than CBP's stated timelines.
+Plan cash flow assuming Q3 or Q4 2026, not "by June."

 Will Consumers Get Refunds?